-- 5 In the portfolio or thesis and examination the candidate is required to show evidence of ability to conduct original investigations, to test ideas whether the candidate's own or those of others and to obtain appropriate conclusions from the research.
-The thesis should be presented in a clear and systematic manner and should not exceed 40,000 words in length. - 6 A candidate who wishes to submit a portfolio or thesis must apply to the Registrar and Secretary of the University (or nominee).
-A portfolio or thesis may be presented for examination no earlier than three months before the end of the candidate's prescribed period of study provided that: - Not more than two years (three years for part-time candidates) shall have elapsed from the date of approval as a candidate for the degree; - (2) For candidates registered in the Schools of Chemistry and of Pharmacy not more than two years for full-time candidates (two years for industry-based candidates and three years for other parttime candidates) shall have elapsed from the date of approval as a candidate for the degree;

-The Senate may give special permission for extensions to the period within which the portfolio or thesis must be presented on the recommendation of the Board of the School concerned.
+- 5.1 In the portfolio or thesis and examination the candidate is required to show evidence of ability to conduct original investigations, to test ideas whether the candidate's own or those of others and to obtain appropriate conclusions from the research.
+The thesis should be presented in a clear and systematic manner and should not exceed 40,000 words in length. - 5.2 A candidate who wishes to submit a portfolio or thesis must apply to the Head of Postgraduate Research Service (or nominee).
+A portfolio or thesis may be presented for examination no earlier than three months before the end of the candidate's prescribed period of study provided that: - Not more than two years (three years for part-time candidates) shall have elapsed from the date of approval as a candidate for the degree; - (2) For candidates registered in the Schools of Chemistry and of Pharmacy not more than two years for full-time candidates (two years for industry-based candidates and three years for other parttime candidates) shall have elapsed from the date of approval as a candidate for the degree; - 5.3 The Academic Director of Research Degree Programmes may give special permission for extensions to the period within which the portfolio or thesis must be presented on the recommendation of the Head of School concerned. - 5.4 A candidate for the degree must, not later than three months before the submission of the thesis and in any case no later than three months before the end of the candidate's period of advanced study and research, submit for approval to the Head of School (or nominee) concerned the precise title of the portfolio or thesis to be examined.